-Issues with app installation
+Issues with app download or installation

-This mainly occurs due to the following reasons:
+The app installation may fail due to the following reasons:

 - Ensure sufficient space is available for the app(s) to install.